 Students who desire to enter a chosen field as a skilled employee after one or two years of college work may enroll in one of the many Technical/Occupational Programs offered by the College.

 Technical/occupational courses carry college credit leading to a Certificate of Completion or an Associate in Applied Arts and Sciences Degree.
 These programs are established only after studies verify that employment opportunities will exist at the time the student completes training.

-The College attempts to match the occupational education is made possible by the excellent cooperation of local industry, business, and public agencies.
+The College attempts to match the community's labor requirements with the ambitions and goals of its students.
+This realistic approach to occupational education is made possible by the excellent cooperation of local industry, business, and public agencies.
 They increasingly depend on District colleges to supply skilled personnel.
 A continuous liaison is maintained with prospective employers to help place graduates and to keep the training programs current with job requirements.
 Recommendations for adding new programs to the College offerings are made periodically and are based on community studies which identify additional training needs.